 From feedback we received, we also know that writing about ‘your relative’ was disempowering many of our visitors.
 We listened and learned and have now changed our language across the site.

 The name of the original website was also based on research in early 2014, which indicated that ‘Elderly Care’ would enable most people to find us easily through online searches.

 But the word ‘elderly’ has increasingly been seen as pejorative and a label that many older people dislike.
 To discover a more successful title for the site, we sent out a survey to 1,000 people with a shortlist of six titles.
 ‘Which?
 Later Life Care’ was a clear winner with many extremely favourable comments for why it was selected.

 Which?
 Later Life Care has been designed to be every bit as easy to use on a mobile phone as it is on a desktop computer or tablet.
 This is something that has become increasingly important to us as the proportion of visitors to the site on a mobile phone has grown.

 New information structure

-Based on our experience and insight gained from working in this area for the last five years, we have five categories of content.
+Based on the experience and insight we've gained from working in this area for the last five years, we have arranged our advice into five main categories:

 We are a one-stop shop covering subjects across the broad spectrum of care.
 For example, you might need to explore: